27 August 1995: Rugby Union turns professional

 But, of course, the world moved on.
 Professionalism was already creeping into the game by the 1980s.
 Many of the best Rugby Union players were quick to forget their 19th century scruples, and went off to play League for the money.

 Then came the first Rugby Union world cup at the end of the decade in 1987.
 While only just breaking even, it raised the profile of the sport.
 But it was during the third world cup in 1995 that the world really fell in love with Rugby Union.Who could forget that famous moment that symbol of reconciliation following so closely on the apartheid era when South Africa's first black president, Nelson Mandela, handed the victorious white South African captain, Francois Pienaar, the trophy?

-That year in 1995, Rupert Murdoch and fellow media mogul Kerry Packer flooded the sport with multi-million pound television deals – particularly in the southern hemisphere.
-Players started taking sponsorship payments, leading to accusations of ‘shamateurism’.
-Unable to hold back the tides of change, the International Rugby Board (IRB), now called World Rugby, agreed to do away with Rugby Union's amateur status on 27 August – 20 years ago.
+That year in 1995, Rupert Murdoch and fellow media mogul Kerry Packer flooded the sport with multi-million pound television deals particularly in the southern hemisphere.
+Players started taking sponsorship payments, leading to accusations of “shamateurism”.
+Unable to hold back the tides of change, the International Rugby Board (IRB), now called World Rugby, agreed to do away with Rugby Union's amateur status on 27 August 1995.

-But while Rugby Union continued to attract ever larger amounts of money (the 2015 World Cup to be held in England in a few weeks is forecast to boost GDP by £982m), the salaries of the highest paid players still lag behind their football counterparts.
-Rugby Union's highest earner, New Zealand’s Dan Carter, takes home a yearly salary of £1.4m.
-While that's no paper round, Argentina’s football superstar, Lionel Messi, is on course to earn £26m this year in basic salary before bonuses.
+But, while Rugby Union continued to attract ever larger amounts of money (the 2015 World Cup to be held in England in a few weeks is forecast to boost GDP by £982m), the salaries of the highest paid players still lag behind their association football counterparts.
+Rugby Union's highest earner, South Africa's Handre Pollard, takes home a yearly salary of £1m.
+While that's no paper round, Portugal's football superstar, Cristiano Ronaldo, is on course to earn $105m this year, including $45m in endorsements.
 Rugby Union players still have a long way to go.